 Andrew was previously a partner at law firms Allen & Overy (2010-2014), Clayton Utz (2005-2010) and Blake Dawson Waldron (1999-2005).
 Andrew is also a director of local hedge fund manager Spartan Asset Management and a director of law firm Saville Partners.

-Lisa is an expert on corporate community investment, business giving and corporate engagement strategy in Australia.
-She was appointed as CEO of Good2Give in 2012 and has digitally transformed the organisation to provide integrated services for corporate social responsibility and business giving.
-Lisa has previously held leadership roles in the commercial sector and she is on the Board of Daystar Foundation and the International Women’s Forum (IWF) Australia.
+Lisa brings 30 years’ experience of working in the corporate and not-for-profit sectors to Good2Give.
+Lisa was appointed CEO of Good2Give in 2012 and has digitally transformed the organisation to provide integrated technology, financial and advisory solutions supporting corporate community investment programs.
+Lisa is on the Board of Daystar Foundation and the International Women’s Forum Australia.

 Kerry is experienced leader who aims to achieve great results for clients.
 Prior to leading the client and charity team at Good2Give, Kerry was head of sales for a leading digital services agency across APAC and she has held senior business development roles in London.
 Kerry volunteered in Uganda with The Hunger Project.